-Victoria British Cross (VC) War Medal
+Medal

-British Victory War Medal Medal
+War

-BOY (1ST CLASS)

-John Travers Cornwall was only 16 when he first saw action at the Battle of Jutland on 31 May 1916.
+BOY (1ST CLASS) John Travers Cornwall was only 16 when he first saw action at the Battle of Jutland on 31 May 1916.
 He was a ship's boy (1st class) aboard HMS Chester and was mortally wounded early in the battle.
 While other crew members lay dead or injured, Cornwall stayed at his post until the end of the action.
-He died of his wounds on 2 June and was posthumously awarded the Victoria Cross.
+He died of his wounds on

+Victoria

+Cross (VC)

 THE BRITISH GRAND FLEET The British Royal Navy was the biggest and most powerful in the world.
 It operated a policy known as the "two-power standard" - the combined might of the British fleet should be the equal of the two next strongest nations combined.
 Despite this superiority, the navy played a fairly minor role in the war compared with the army, keeping the seas free of German ships and escorting convoys of merchant ships to Britain.
-Flight deck HMS FURIOUS Aircraft carriers first saw service during World War I. On 7 July 1918, seven Sopwith Camels took off from the deck of HMS Furious to attack the zeppelin base at Tondern in northern Germany, destroying both sheds and the two Zeppelins inside.
+HMS FURIOUS Aircraft carriers first saw service during World War I. On 7 July 1918, seven Sopwith Camels took off from the deck of HMS Furious to attack the zeppelin base at Tondern in northern Germany, destroying both sheds and the two Zeppelins inside.

-TASTY GREETINGS

-British army biscuits were

-often easier to write on

-than to eat, as this hardbaked Christmas card from Gallipoli illustrates.

-Gallipoli

-IN EARLY 1915 the Allies decided to force through the strategic, but heavily fortified, Dardanelles straits and capture the Ottoman Turkish capital of Constantinople.
+TASTY GREETINGS British army biscuits were often easier to write on than to eat, as this hardbaked Christmas card from Gallipoli illustrates.
+Gallipoli In Early 1915 the Allies decided to force through the strategic, but heavily fortified, Dardanelles straits and capture the Ottoman Turkish capital of Constantinople.
 Naval attacks on 19 February and 18 March both failed.
-On 25 April, British, Australian, and New Zealand troops landed on the

-Gallipoli peninsula, while French troops staged a diversion to their south.
+On 25 April, British, Australian, and New Zealand troops landed on the Gallipoli peninsula, while French troops staged a diversion to their south.
 In August, there was a second landing at Suvla Bay, also on the peninsula.
 Although the landings were a success, the casualty rate was high and the Allies were unable to move far from the beaches due to fierce Turkish resistance.
 As the months wore on, the death rate mounted.
 The Allies eventually withdrew in January 1916, leaving the Ottoman Empire still in control of the Dardanelles and still in the war.